YuZhang-GitHub/RIS_Codebook/README.md

 -->

-# Simulation setup and structure
+# Dataset structure

+As shown in the figure

 If you have any problems with generating the figure, please contact [Yu Zhang](https://www.linkedin.com/in/yu-zhang-391275181/).